-\begin{rmk} For example, the Sierpinski carpet (see subsection \ref{subsec:SC}) and the $n$-cube $\gamma_{n}$ do not hold the assumption in Theorem \ref{thm:suffnonvanish}.
-In these cases, the Connes-Chern character induces the $0$-map on $K_{0}(\mathcal{A}_{K})$. \end{rmk}
+\begin{remark} The assumption in Theorem \ref{thm:suffnonvanish} does not hold for some examples such as the Sierpinski carpet (see subsection \ref{subsec:SC}) and the $n$-cube $\gamma_{n}$.
+In these cases, the Connes-Chern character induces the $0$-map on $K_{0}(\mathcal{A}_{K})$. \end{remark}

-\begin{rmk} As remarked in Remark \ref{rmk:unitary}, we can define a Fredholm module on $C(V)$ by using any unitary matrix $U$ instead of $U_{n}$.
-All properties in subsection \ref{subsec:FMST} holds without changing proofs in such a situation. \end{rmk}
+\begin{remark} As remarked in Remark \ref{rmk:unitary}, we can define a Fredholm module on $C(V)$ by using any unitary matrix $U$ instead of $U_{n}$.
+All properties in subsection \ref{subsec:FMST} hold without changing proofs in such a situation. \end{remark}